 - Burnley, Pendle and Rossendale

-Both are also available online as (free) e-editions.
+Both are also available online as e-editions by paid subscription.

 There’s also a Citizen series of three local weekly freesheet companion newspapers; and a monthly tabloid aimed at the Asian community in the North West, Asian Image, which was launched in February 2009.